Increase Font SizeReset Font SizeDecrease Font Size

 4th November 2010 -

 Back-tracking slightly, I re-uploaded the CORRECT download pack for Fast Edit Mini.
 The one previously on the server contained interim code for a half-complete Fast Edit v1.0 and so didn't look too good or work as it should.
 The Fast Edit Mini download pack is now correct and accounted for.
-Sorry for the mistake chaps.
-What surprises me most is that at over 100 downloads, no-one had contacted me to point out the error :(

 16th August 2010 -